What is Cash Value in Life Insurance?

 ×

 For example, suppose you have a life insurance policy with a Sum Assured of ₹1 crore and a cash value of ₹25 lakh.
 On your death, most Indian policies will only pay ₹1 crore (the death benefit) to your nominee.
-The ₹25 lakh cash value is retained by the insurer and is not an additional payout.
+The insurer retains the ₹25 lakh cash value and is not an additional payout.
 The nominee may receive both in some ULIPs with the “Sum Assured + Fund Value” option.
 Always check your policy terms carefully.

 Cash value adds a savings and wealth creation feature to your life insurance life cover.
 This feature splits your premiums into two parts: